Comprehensive and Progressive Agreement for Trans-Pacific Partnership: Expressed interest

-On 17 June 2025, Cambodia created a government task force to study the feasibility of joining CPTPP.

 European Union

 In April 2024, Finland and Sweden proposed to the European Union that it should deepen ties with the Asia-Pacific region including CPTPP, in addition to the Indo-Pacific Economic Framework and the Regional Comprehensive Economic Partnership.

 At the beginning of his second Presidency, US President Donald Trump rapidly began imposing "Reciprocal tariffs" on countries with large trade deficits with the United States.
 Following Trump's "Liberation Day" tariffs announcement, the European Union and the CPTPP countries revived a stalled plan for a Strategic partnership between the two trade blocs—vocally backed by Canada, New Zealand, and Singapore as well as quietly backed by Japan.

 On 13 May 2025, Sweden announced that it would propose that the European Union join CPTPP with the aim of forming the world's biggest free trade area to help counter the impact of US President Donald Trump's tariffs.
 The European Union has free trade agreements with 8 out of 12 CPTPP members, potentially fast tracking any future EU accession negotiations.
 Facing persistent dysfunction at the World Trade Organization and new US tariffs, EU leaders are exploring closer cooperation with the CPTPP as both an alternative and a catalyst for global trade reform.
 European Commission President Ursula von der Leyen has proposed structured collaboration between the EU and CPTPP members, presenting this as a first step toward redesigning the global trade order and demonstrating that broad, rules-based free trade remains achievable.
 German Chancellor Friedrich Merz and other EU leaders have voiced support for this initiative, emphasizing the need for new institutional mechanisms to replace the WTO’s stalled dispute resolution functions.
+A trade and investment dialogue was launched in November 2025.